katiehermalik/GA-Loops-Conditionals/README.md

 1. From inside of today's directory, *Fork* this repo and clone it.
 (While you're doing that, ask yourself: Why are we forking and cloning and not just cloning)?

-3. (Did you see this coming?)
+2. (Did you see this coming?)
 Inside the directory created by the clone, build our file structure (index.html and js file).
 Put your answers in `app.js`.

-4. Keep your answers organized!
+3. Keep your answers organized!
 Included a commented header for each section in your answers file.

-5. If you're stuck on something for "too long" or get overly frustrated, make a comment and move on.
+4. If you're stuck on something for "too long" or get overly frustrated, make a comment and move on.
 Return to it later.

-6. After each section (even if you're not fully done with it), *add* and *commit* your work.
+5. After each section (even if you're not fully done with it), *add* and *commit* your work.
 Use the commit messages that you see at the end of each section.
 If you go back and fix a section, commit again with an updated message.

-7) When you are done with your homework, push to your fork and then and make a pull request.
+6. When you are done with your homework, push to your fork and then and make a pull request.

-Final notes:
-* You are not alone!
-Everyone else in the class is working on this as well.
-Communicate with each other.
-* Remember: the "Bonus" questions and the "Hungry for More" questions don't count against you, they're just extra questions.
+* Remember: the "Bonus" questions and the "Hungry for More" questions don't count against you, they're just extra questions if you wanna push beyond the baseline.

 ## Easy Going
 1. Write a for loop that will log the numbers 1 through 20.